 Emerging from COVID

-We are not really emerging from COVID but rather limping into a new way of living.
+In many ways, we are not really emerging from COVID, but rather limping into a new way of living.
 And clouding all this are new wars, climate change impacts, disparity in food supplies, fires, floods, and loss of species diversity.
-And as we speak democracy is being threatened around the world.
+And, as we speak, democracy is being threatened around the world.

 How do we find hope?
 I think we find hope in putting aside anger and fear and in building strong communities … communities that provide for the needs of all individuals.
 This has been my passion for years and I will doggedly talk about it, learn about it and advocate for it.